Skip to main content

 Applying an Existing Version

-To revert the folder to the state defined in the Releasefile.yaml of a previously saved version:
+To revert the folder to the state defined in the YAML files of a previously saved version:

-2. Under Version history click on a version you wish to apply.
+2. Under Versions, click the version you wish to apply.

 3. Click Apply this version.

 4. Click Apply in the modal.
-After a version is successfully applied, it will display an Applied badge until a new version is saved.
+After a version is successfully applied, it will display an Applied badge on the version card until a new version is saved or another version is applied.
+Applied Version

 note